OPERA-Cal-Val/OPERA_Applications/DISP/Timeseries/opera_disp/installation.md

 ```

 Note:
-`--apply-mask` applies the `recommended_mask` layer that is embedded within the DISP-S1 nominal product (i.e. *.nc) **at each epoch**.
-The `recommended_mask` is a suggested mask to remove low quality pixels, where 0 indicates a bad pixel, 1 is a good pixel.
+`--apply-mask` applies the `recommended_mask` layer that is embedded within each of the DISP-S1 nominal product (i.e. *.nc) **on an epoch based**.
+The `recommended_mask` is the suggested mask to remove low quality pixels, where 0 indicates a bad pixel, 1 is a good pixel.

 ### 8. How to view the data?
 In a terminal, you can visualize the timeseries.h5 newly created with the MintPy tools.